huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

 **How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
 Revision Requested at *Journal of Development Economics*.

-**How Does Undervaluation in Medical Savings Accounts (MSAs) Affect Healthcare Utilization?
-Evidence from Administrative Data in China.** with Xiaoyan Lei and Yuqi Ta.
-Revision Requested at *Journal of Health Economics*.

 **Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
 Revision Requested at *Journal of Public Economics*.